-Magistrate Judge Daneta Wollmann (part-time)
+Magistrate Judge Daneta Wollmann

 The U.S. District Court has three operational components - Chambers (judges and their staff), the Clerk of Court Office, and the Probation and Pretrial Services Office.
-The Probation and Pretrial Services Office in the District of South Dakota (hereafter Office), has divisional offices in each of the four divisions.
-Other than the Southern Division, where there is separate leased space for the Office outside of the courthouse, there is office space for probation and pretrial services employees in the courthouses.
-The Office also has five smaller offices on tribal land in Kyle (Oglala Sioux Tribe), Mission (Rosebud Sioux Tribe), Timber Lake and Eagle Butte (Cheyenne River Sioux Tribe), and McLaughlin (Standing Rock Sioux Tribe).
+The Probation and Pretrial Services Office in the District of South Dakota (hereafter Office), has offices in each of the four divisions.
+Below is a breakdown of the offices and their locations:

+- Central Division 5 offices; Pierre, Mission (Rosebud Sioux Tribe), Timber Lake and Eagle Butte (Cheyenne River Sioux Tribe), and Winner (coverage for Rosebud Sioux Tribe, Crow Creek Sioux Tribe, and Lower Brule Sioux Tribe) - Northern Division 2 offices; Aberdeen and McLaughlin (Standing Rock Sioux Tribe) - Southern Division 1 office; Sioux Falls - Western Division 2 offices; Rapid City and Kyle (Oglala Sioux Tribe)